iPlug2/iPlug2/Documentation/README.md

 </a>

 ### Requirements
 WDL-OL/IPlug requires a compiler that supports C++11, and is tested with MS Visual Studio 2017 and Xcode 9.
-It supports Windows XP or higher and macOS 10.7+.
+It is developed to target Windows 7 or higher and macOS 10.7+.
+If you wish to compile for older operating systems it may be possible, but will require adjusting some settings.

 ## About this documentation
 ### Where do I begin?